-Disclaimer: Before you start reading about my family’s personal experience with the mold in our house.
-Please know that I am no expert.
-The steps we made and the choices we made are all based on extensive research, findings, tests made by professionals, and a whole lot of discussion with experts!
+Disclaimer: Before you start reading about my family’s personal experience with the mold in our house, please know that I am no expert.
+The steps and choices we made are all based on extensive research, findings, tests made by professionals, and a whole lot of discussion with experts!
 That being said… it’s really important to do your own research, talk to your people, and get to know your house.

 The home we’ve owned for 10 years sits in an old neighborhood close to the beach, a few miles from the Virginia Beach Boardwalk.
 Our house was built in the 1950’s, and it was the first house my husband and I bought as a newly married couple.